ziggy-tinsmith/tinsmith/README.md

 # Tinsmith

-This code is based on a [program](archive) found on an old calculator.
+This code is based on a [old program](archive) found on a CASIO calculator and re-implemented as a [new web app](https://altermarkive.github.io/tinsmith/) with Go, TypeScript & Vue/Vuetify.

 Notes: